 Dr. Miriam Kyselo

 I am a philosopher and cognitive scientist, and I am especially interested in the relationship between self, embodiment and social cognition.
 I currently work at the Technical University of Berlin, where I lead the Inter-Self Lab.
-My main research goal is to advance an integrative and interdisciplinary to the bodily and social self and to help to better understand the dynamics between self and social cognition.
-My approach relies particularly on embodied and enactive cognition and system-theoretic principles of self-organisation and autonomy.
+My main research goal is to advance an integrative and interdisciplinary approach to the bodily and social self and to help to better understand the dynamics between self and social cognition.
+My theory relies particularly on embodied and enactive cognition and system-theoretic principles of self-organisation and autonomy.
 I argue that we are no islands, but deeply social beings and that the self is an open and processual phenomenon.